applitools/netlify-plugin-visual-diff/README.md

 ## Known Issues

-- [ ] Each run currently requires clearing the cache — this will be remedied ASAP (need to use the caching utils)
-- [ ] There’s no way to specify which context is checked — should probably only be master to avoid making this frustrating to use
 - [ ] There’s no way to ignore it — not sure if there should be, but it’s worth discussing